TRENT-OS/doc_templates/README.md

 * Use spell checker.
 * Keep 80 characters limit.
 * Use markdown lint when adding or editing markdown documents.
-* Always render the template prior to pushing any changes.
+* Always render the template before pushing any changes.

 ## Getting Started